10 Benefits of Asparagus, According to Nutritionists

 Asparagus is also a source of vitamin E, another important antioxidant.
 This vitamin helps strengthen your immune system and protects cells from the harmful effects of free radicals.
 To fill up on its benefits, roast asparagus with a little olive oil: “Our body absorbs vitamin E better if it’s eaten alongside some fat,” says Gans.
 “And when you cook it with olive oil, you’re getting healthy fat and vitamin E.”

-You may want to consider adding asparagus to your next date night menu: the veggie is a natural aphrodisiac thanks to vitamin B6 and folate, which can help boost feelings of arousal.
+If you're looking for asparagus benefits for men that help in the bedroom, consider adding the veggie to your next date night menu: asparagus is a natural aphrodisiac thanks to vitamin B6 and folate, which can help boost feelings of arousal.
 Plus, vitamin E stimulates sex hormones, including estrogen in women and testosterone in men.

 If you crave a greasy breakfast the morning after too many drinks, research suggests that a side of asparagus might be the better choice.
 A 2009 study published in the Journal of Food Science conducted on laboratory-grown cells suggested that the minerals and amino acids in asparagus extract may help ease hangovers and protect liver cells from the toxins in alcohol.

-Four asparagus spears contain 22% of your recommended daily allowance of folic acid.
-“Folic acid is essential for women who are planning on getting pregnant, since it can help protect against neural tube defect,” says Gans.
-One 2009 study published in PLoS Medicine found that folic acid supplements help reduce risk of premature birth by 50% when taken for at least a year before conception compared with women who didn't take additional folic acid.
+Four asparagus spears contain 22% of your recommended daily allowance of folic acid, making asparagus great for pregnancy.
+“Folic acid is essential for [people] who are planning on getting pregnant, since it can help protect against neural tube defect,” says Gans.
+A 2019 review in Frontiers of Neuroscience found that folic acid supplements help reduce risk of premature birth when take prior to conception compared with women who didn't take additional folic acid.

 Along with other green, leafy vegetables, asparagus is a good source of vitamin K. The vitamin is crucial for coagulation (which helps your body stop bleeding after a cut) as well as bone health.